Michael Stahl

-Michael Stahl (born 15 September 1987 in Diez) is a German footballer who plays as a midfielder/Defender for and manages TuS Koblenz.
+Michael Stahl (born 15 September 1987) is a German footballer who plays as a midfielder or defender for and manages TuS Koblenz.
 On 26 October 2010, he scored a goal from 61.5 metres in a DFB-Pokal match against Hertha BSC which Koblenz went on to win 2–1.
 The goal was voted as the ARD Goal of the Month and as the Goal of the Year.